nickyiliwang0000/h/accessibility/accessibility-and-css.md

 With the [Web AIM Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) we can enter both the text and background colours to check their ratio and even play with them using slider tools until we have achieved the required ratio.

-The firefox dev tools also have a cool contrast checker tool.
+The Firefox dev tools also have a cool contrast checker tool.
 If you inspect an element's colour and click on the colour circle a popup appears that shows the ratio and has sliders allowing you to adjust and test right in the browser!

 ![Colour Contrast Checker](https://hychalknotes.s3.amazonaws.com/firefox_contrast_checker.png)